40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $150 wedding permit

-Permits & Reservations: Apply for a wedding permit through Colorado National Monument
+Permits & reservations: Apply for a wedding permit through Colorado National Monument

 Accessibility: Accessible by capable 4×4 vehicle between July 1st and September 30th.